How to make an app accessible: Five tips to follow

 As the global pandemic continues accelerating the digital transformation, companies are increasingly turning to mobile apps as a way to connect.
-Good brands are adopting apps to personalize and deepen customer engagement.
-But the best brands produce accessible apps, so users of all abilities can use them.
+Brands are adopting apps to personalize and deepen customer engagement as well as learning how to make an app accessible. so users of all abilities can interact with them.

 What do we mean by accessible?
 When an individual has a disability, such as a vision impairment, they rely on an assistive technology to navigate the digital experience.
 In the case of an accessible app, a screen reader or voice over would communicate the on-screen information to the blind user, narrating through the menu, describing photos of products, and helping guide the user seamlessly through the checkout process (For more, access a demo of a user who is blind navigate an accessible app; request our on-demand webinar Mobile Commerce + Accessibility).

 In order for users with disabilities or impairments to successfully interact with the app experience, it must be designed and developed with accessibility in mind.
 If it isn’t, this user is likely to leave your app and move on to the competition.

 In this article we discuss how to make an app accessible.

 Individuals with disabilities represent approximately 26% of the U.S. adult population.
 Serve their needs, and you’re maximizing your market reach.
 Apps are also excellent at enhancing customer loyalty.
 They outperform mobile web, they’re faster for the user, and they create a familiar and personalized journey, all helping convert occasional customers into devoted customers who prioritize your brand.

 But there are challenges when it comes to learning how to make an app accessible and actually building accessible apps:

 - iOS versus Android: both provide a decent framework for accessibility, but it’s important to understand the features of each platform and accommodate them independently.

 - Where to begin: much of the guidance available applies to web-based environments, not necessarily digital products.
 It can be tough to educate yourself and know where to turn for help.